New York School of Interior Design requires at least 132 credits to complete a bachelor's degree.

-New York School of Interior Design does accept transfer credits.
+There is no accelarated degree program at New York School of Interior Design, but students who wish to save money or graduate early can look into transferring in credits.
+New York School of Interior Design accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, New York School of Interior Design has a summer session, so students can earn credits during the summer.

 New York School of Interior Design offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||X|

 |Transfer Credits Accepted||√|

 Reminder: New York School of Interior Design may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.